 Do CEO Compensation Policies Respond to Debt Contracting?

 This paper shows that CEO compensation policies respond to debt contracting.
-We develop a novel measure of creditor-shareholder disagreement based on the performance metrics used in loan versus compensation contracts.
-Using a regression discontinuity design around loan covenant violations, we find that violations cause firms to switch toward the class of metrics used by creditors.
-Additionally, violating firms provide less risk-taking incentives and impose more difficult performance targets.
-Overall, our results are consistent with compensation contracts serving as commitment devices to decrease the agency cost of debt.
+Using a regression discontinuity design around loan covenant violations, we find that compensation policies become more creditor-friendly following violations.
+For example, the vega of compensation and the use of stock options decrease, indicating lower risk-taking incentives.
+Firms also recontract on performance metrics that are more likely to be favored by creditors and reduce pay duration, especially when loan maturity is low.
+Overall, our results support compensation contracts serving as commitment devices to decrease the agency cost of debt.
 They also reveal a channel through which creditors influence corporate governance.

 Keywords: CEO Compensation, Creditor Control Rights, Debt Contracting